BacFighT6: Simulation of T6SS-mediated Bacterial Interactions

 1. Overview

-This simulation models the dynamic interactions between up to three distinct bacterial cell types—Predators, Prey, and Defenders—within a shared environment.
+This simulation models the dynamic interactions between up to three distinct bacterial cell types—Attackers, Prey, and Defenders—within a shared environment.
 The primary mechanism of interaction is the Type VI Secretion System (T6SS), a sophisticated molecular weapon that bacteria use to inject toxins into neighboring cells upon direct contact.
+Additionally, Prey cells are not entirely defenseless; they can produce and release their own bacteriocin toxins into the environment, allowing them to kill or inhibit rival Attackers and Defenders.

 Cells inhabit a two-dimensional hexagonal grid and compete for space.
 The simulation progresses in discrete time steps, where each step typically represents one minute of real time.
 During each step, cells can undergo several actions: